SamuelEarl/rust-notes/notes/INSTALLATION_&_RUNNING_PROGRAMS.md

 Navigate to the project root directory (i.e. the directory that contains the `Cargo.toml` file) and run the following command:

 ```
+// Compile the source code
 cargo build

+// Run the compiled code
+./target/debug/<your_project_name>
 ```

 `cargo build` will look for a `main.rs` file inside the `src` directory and compile it.
 The compilation step will create a `target` directory with a bunch more files and directories inside.
 By default, the executable file will have the same name as the project root directory and it will be located inside the `target/debug` directory.